veenida/Fake-News-Detection-/Project Management Plan/A-Project Summary.md

 * To implement multiple model to identify fake news using text documents<br>
 * To develop an artificial intelligence system that are able to detect fake news and genuine news.<br>
 * To solve the issue of fake news spreading on the internet<br>

+**Project Significance**

+This project will examine the performance of various models in the process of classifying fake news from text document using multiple machine learning models and performance measures.

+**Conclusion**

+In conclusion, this project will use a Machine Learning model to classify fake news using text document of fake news and real news.
+We will compare and choose the best appropriate model for classifying the detection of fake news when we have completed all of the models.